jornveltrop/ilojo-bar/README.md

 ### User stories
 **1 Reading, listening and look at stories about Iloja bar**
-As a resident from Lagos, member of the Nigerian diaspora of interested world citizen, Als inwoner van Lagos, Nigeriaan, lid van de Nigeriaanse diaspora of interested world citizen, wil ik online verhalen over Ilojo Bar kunnen lezen, luisteren en zien, zodat ik meer te weten kan komen over de betekenis van het gebouw voor de miljoenenstad Lagos en van de kosmopolitsche geschiedenis ervan, die van Spanje tot Brazilië tot Nigeria leidt.
+As a resident from Lagos, member of the Nigerian diaspora of interested world citizen, I want to read listen and see stories online about Iloja bar.
+This is because I want to know more about the meaning of the building for the metropolis Lagos and the cosmopolitan history of it, that lead from Spain to Brazil.

 **2 Adding stories about Iloja bar**
-Als kunstenaar/bezoeker wil ik een verhaal over Ilojo Bar kunnen toevoegen aan de website, zodat ik de betekenis van het gebouw kan uitdragen en aanvullen.
+As an artist/visitor I want to be able to add a story to the website, so that I can add and propagate meaning to the building.

 **3 Experience Iloja bar**
-Als inwoner van Lagos, Nigeriaan, lid van de diaspora of geïnteresseerde wereldburger wil ik een virtuele indruk van het gebouw kunnen krijgen, zodat ik kan zien hoe het ooit was.
-Zo wordt het een virtueel monument voor een verdwenen stuk Nigeriaans erfgoed.
+ As a resident from Lagos, member of the Nigerian diaspora of interested world citizen, I want to get a virtual impression of the building, so that I can see how it was in the earlier days.
+This way it will become a virtual monument of the vanished piece of Nigerian heritage

 ## Client <a name="Client">
 Legacy | The Historical and Environmental Group of Nigeria, in de persoon van Femke van Zeijl, hoofd onderzoek.